iipc/warc2html/README.md

     java -jar warc2html.jar -o output/ input.warc.gz

-Alternatively if you'd like to convert a subset of records you can supply a list of records in CDX11 format and the path or URL where the corresponding WARC files are stored:
+Alternatively, if you'd like to convert a subset of records you can supply a list of records in CDX11 format and the path or URL where the corresponding WARC files are stored:

     java -jar warc2html.jar -o output/ -b http://server/warcs/ input.cdx

+You can also query a CDX server:

+    java -jar warc2html.jar -o output/ -b http://server/warcs/ --cdx-server http://cdx-server/collection http://example.com/

 Compiling
 ---------

-Install [OpenJDK 11](https://adoptium.net/) or later and [Apache Maven](https://maven.apache.org/) then compile with:
+Install [OpenJDK 17](https://adoptium.net/) or later and [Apache Maven](https://maven.apache.org/) then compile with:

     mvn package